 About Professor Dodge

 Jennifer Dodge is Assistant Professor of Public Administration and Policy at the Rockefeller College of Public Affairs and Policy, University at Albany—SUNY.
-Dr. Dodge’s research interests include the role of nonprofit organizations in public deliberation and democratic governance; public and social change leadership; environmental politics; and the application of qualitative research methods to the study of public administration and policy.
-Dr. Dodge has published articles in Policy Sciences, Nonprofit and Voluntary Sector Quarterly, Policy & Society, Public Administration Review, Critical Policy Studies, and in these two edited volumes: The Oxford Handbook of Sociology, Social Theory and Organization Studies: Contemporary Currents, and the Handbook of Action Research, and has presented her work at several conferences including the Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA), the Public Management Research Conference (PMRC), the American Political Science Association (ASPA), and the international Interpretive Policy Analysis Conference (IPA).
+Dr. Dodge's research interests include the role of nonprofit organizations in public deliberation, policy advocacy, and democratic governance; public and social change leadership; environmental politics; and the application of qualitative research methods to the study of public administration and policy.
+Dr. Dodge has published articles in Policy Sciences, Nonprofit and Voluntary Sector Quarterly, Policy & Society, Public Administration Review, Critical Policy Studies, and in these two edited volumes: The Oxford Handbook of Sociology, Social Theory and Organization Studies: Contemporary Currents, and the Handbook of Action Research.
+She has presented her work at several conferences including the Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA), the Public Management Research Conference (PMRC), the American Political Science Association (ASPA), and the international Interpretive Policy Analysis Conference (IPA).

 Professor Dodge teaches PAD 500 – Institutional Foundations of Public Administration and PUB/POS 604 – Inequality and Public Policy and PAD 616 – Nonprofits and Social Transformation

 - Dodge, J., Hofmann-Pinilla, A., Beard, A., and Murphy, C. (2012).
 Beyond Foundation Funding: Revenue-Generating Strategies for Sustainable Social Change.
 New York: Research Center for Leadership in Action.